 While many Brazilians certainly speak Spanish, it’s not their mother tongue.
 Blithely assuming that you can speak Spanish because it is Latin America may even cause offense.
 Ask which language someone would like to work in before starting out.
 Any attempt – even just to say hello – to speak Portuguese will show a willingness to adapt.

-FAQs When Doing Business in Brazil
+FAQs on business culture in Brazil

-Can a foreigner own a business in Brazil?
+1. Can a foreigner own a business in Brazil?

 Yes, by either legal persons (legal entities) or natural persons (individuals).